gmkranz/btg-it-price-backend-challenge/README.md

-# Btg IT Price Challenge
+# Github API Case

 A web application to show and save sales using .NET 6

 ##About
-API to consume data from the Github API and persist it in the database according to business rules.
+API to consume data from the Github API and persist it in the database according to business rules:

+a) Fetch and store the top repositories for 5 languages of your choice;
+b) List the repositories found;
+c) View the details of each repository.

 ## Installation and Run